thisisqubika/coding-challenges/ruby.md

 The codebase must be published on GitHub.

 You couldn't use gems.
-Only rspec can be used.
+Only rspec is an exception.

 After completing the challenge, send an email to coding-challenge@moove-it.com including the GitHub’s repository url.
 Tag the version you want to deliver as `1.0.0`.